felixge/can/README.md

 commits reference partial indexes, which include only the key value pairs that have changed.
 This greatly reduces the costs for writing and syncing data, but introduces a O(N) cost for naive key lookups.
-However, this can be turned into a one time costs by keeping a cache of the current index, and references to full indexes from commits will be supported in the future as well.
+However, this can be turned into a one time costs by keeping a cache of the current index.

 Additionally git includes many advanced optimizations such as pack files which makes it non-trivial to create native clients.